Washington Custody

 When deciding whether or not to order mutual decision-making, the judge will consider:

-• the history of each parent’s participation in deciding issues regarding the children’s education, health care, and religious upbringing;
+- the history of each parent’s participation in deciding issues about the children’s education, health care, and religious upbringing;

-• whether or not the parents have a demonstrated ability and desire to cooperate with one another in making decisions regarding the children’s education, health care, and religious upbringing;
+- whether or not the parents have shown an ability and desire to cooperate in making decisions about the children’s education, health care, and religious upbringing;

 1 R.C.W. § 26.09.187